Scott Wills is in his 15th season as head coach of the Ohio Northern women’s tennis program.

 The 2002 championship was the first-ever conference tournament title in ONU women's tennis program history.

-In the 2012-13 season, Wills guided the Polar Bears to a program record 27 wins.
-In addition, Northern also won its third straight OAC regular season and second straight OAC Tournament title.
+In the 2014-15 season, Wills guided the Polar Bears to a 21-4 overall record.
+In addition, Northern also won its fourth straight OAC regular season and third straight OAC Tournament title.
 The Polar Bears also advanced to the NCAA III Tournament Second Round.

 In 2012, ONU advanced to the second round of the NCAA Division III Tournament, their best result in school history and first ever NCAA victory.

 The Polar Bears have excelled in the classroom during his tenure with the team receiving Intercollegiate Tennis Association Academic All-American Team honors each of the last 12 seasons.

 Coach Wills has an extensive tennis background and is a certified professional through the United States Professional Tennis Association.
 He is also a member of the Intercollegiate Tennis Association.

 Wills served as chair of the 2009 NCAA Division III National Tennis Committee, which oversees selection and guidelines for the NCAA Championships.